BrunoCruzSanchez/BrunoCruzSanchez/README.md

 - R
 - Photogrammetry with UAV imagery
 - Interferometry for obtaining DEMs with Sentinel-1 imagery
-- Automation of pre-processing for multi and hyperespectral imagery
+- Automation of processing for multi and hyperespectral imagery

 ## Research experience